Generating and inserting tables

 This page explains how to generate, edit, and insert LaTeX tables in Overleaf.
 In practice, there are four options to create tables:

-1. Using the [**Insert Table** button](#using-insert-table-to-generate-a-table) in the **Visual Editor** (or **Code Editor**) toolbar.
+1. Using the [**Insert Table** button](#using-insert-table-to-generate-a-table) in the **Visual Editor** (or **Code Editor**) toolbar

-2. [pasting-tables-into-your-project](https://docs.overleaf.com/writing-and-editing/generating-and-inserting-tables/pasting-tables-into-your-project "mention") from another document while using **Visual Editor**.
+2. [Pasting tables into your project](/writing-and-editing/generating-and-inserting-tables/pasting-tables-into-your-project.md) from another document while using **Visual Editor**

-3. Writing the [LaTeX code for the table](https://www.overleaf.com/learn/latex/Tables) in **Code Editor**.
+3. Writing the [LaTeX code for the table](https://www.overleaf.com/learn/latex/Tables) in **Code Editor**

-4. Using **Overleaf**’s [LaTeX table generator](https://docs.overleaf.com/writing-and-editing/generating-and-inserting-tables/ai-table-generator).
+4. Using **Overleaf**’s [LaTeX table generator](/writing-and-editing/generating-and-inserting-tables/ai-table-generator.md)

 If you’re a confident LaTeX user you'll likely use option 3, which offers the most flexibility for generating tables.
-In that case, our detailed guidance on [how to create tables using LaTeX](https://www.overleaf.com/learn/latex/Tables) will serve you well.
+In that case, our detailed guidance on [how to create tables using LaTeX](https://www.overleaf.com/learn/latex/Tables) will serve you well. &#x20;

-If you’re new to LaTeX, both the AI-powered LaTeX table generator and the toolbar in **Visual Editor** (option 1) provide excellent starting points.
 This page will focus on using the Visual Editor toolbar, from which you can switch between Visual Editor and Code Editor to observe the underlying table code.

 ## Using Insert Table to generate a table